data-and-design/data-and-design.github.io/about.md

       At the <span class="dnd">Data & Design</span> Group, we are advancing a world where people have the power to shape the design of systems that affect their social and political lives.
     </p>
     <p>
-      To do this, we do research that:
+      To do this, we pursue research that:
     </p>
     <ul>
       <li>